Fertmeneses/titanic-ML-from-disaster/README.md

 ## Conclusions

-As I mentioned at the beggining, scoring around 0.8000 is a big challenge, and I'm happy with my 0.7990 score, which I attribute to a careful feature engineering process and exploration of Machine Learning models.
+As I mentioned at the beggining, scoring around 0.8000 is a big challenge, and I'm happy with my **0.7990 score, which I attribute to a careful feature engineering process and exploration of Machine Learning models**.
 I'm sure there is room for improvement, and making a more intensive hyperparameters search would improve the performance above the 0.80 line.
-However, I think that the real progress would come with the development of new ideas for feature engineering, Machine Learning modeling and new strategies to avoid the overfitting problem during training.
+However, I think that **the real progress would come with the development of new ideas for feature engineering, Machine Learning modeling and new strategies to avoid the overfitting problem during training**.

-My work stands as an example of a deep study of the *Titanic: Machine Learning for Disaster* competition, with a strong focus on feature engineering and the development of Machine Learning model based on Shallow Learning algorithms with different complexities.
+**My work stands as an example of a deep study of the *Titanic: Machine Learning for Disaster* competition, with a strong focus on feature engineering and the development of Machine Learning model based on Shallow Learning algorithms with different complexities**.
 The code is fully documented and transparent, guiding the reader step by step and explaining my lines of thought.
 I invite you to read it and make any comments and suggestions either in the [Kaggle](https://www.kaggle.com/code/fertmeneses/titanic-kaggle-full-analysis) or [Github](https://github.com/Fertmeneses/titanic-ML-from-disaster) versions, any feedback is very welcome!

 ![Z_bottom_banner](https://github.com/Fertmeneses/titanic-ML-from-disaster/blob/main/assets/Z_bottom_banner.png?raw=true)